 If you produce packaging artwork today, you have a choice ahead of you: do you want to rely on more traditional, manual processes that can only scale by adding more manpower, or do you want to automate the time-consuming, repetitive parts of the process and produce at scale?

 Either way, the market demands are shifting so quickly you will likely need to reevaluate how you produce packaging artwork.
-While you still want an experienced specialist to create the initial master files, you can simplify, automate and error-proof large sections of the production process with Smart Templates.
+While you still want an experienced specialist to create the initial master files, you can simplify, automate and error-proof large sections of the production process with Smart Templates and Design Automation.
 In particular, creating multiple variants and mobile-ready hero images show great potential for optimization; those steps could be handled with less labor and more tech.